 The health care sector is a noticeable laggard Thursday as traders looked to reduce exposure from the year’s worst-performing sector.
 As such, the iShares NASDAQ Biotechnology ETF (IBB) fell 1.7 percent on the day but is up 16 percent YTD, roughly in line with the S&P. Now the question is whether recent pullback is a pause that refreshes or it’s a beginning of something worse?
 Below is an update look at a trade in IBB.

 The graphics below are from our “U.S. Market Trading Map”, show the near-term technical bias and trading ranges.
 As shown, the underlying is in a short-term bullish trend when the price bars are painted in green.
 The underlying is in a short-term bearish trend when the price bars are painted in red.
 The yellow bars identify period of neutral or sideways trading pattern.
 Additionally, the light-blue shading represents the short-term trading range.
 A move above or below that range is considered overbought (as represents by the red shading) or oversold (as represents by the dark-green shading).
 Readings above or below the red and green shaded areas are considered extremely overbought or extremely oversold.

-XBI has support near 92.
+IBB has resistance just above 116.
 Short-term traders could use that level as the logical level to measure risk against.

 Chart 1.2 – S&P 500 index (daily)

-Short-term technical outlook remains neutral.
-Last changed July 2, 2018 from bearish (see area ‘A’ in the chart).
+Short-term technical outlook remains bullish (buy).
+Last changed April 10, 2019 from bearish (sell) (see area ‘A’ in the chart).

 [Note: for more details analysis, please take a look at our “US Market ETF Trading Map”]